sumitprabhu/Keylogger-With-Encrypted-Data-Exfiltration/README.md

 - Captures keystrokes and saves them in log.txt
 - Run with this command:
   python keylogger/keylogger.py
-- Press a few keys, then stop with "Ctrl + C"
+- Press a few keys, then stop with "ESC" key
+- You can pause/resume the keylogging by pressing the "F9" key.

 ### 3. Encrypt the Logs